cosmos/interchain-security/tests/difference/core/quint_model/README.md

 To see the data structures used in the model, see the `ProtocolState` type in ccv.qnt.

-The "public" endpoints of the model are those functions that take as an input the protocol state, and return a Result.
+The "public" endpoints of the model are those functions that take as an input the protocol state, and return a `Result`.
 Other functions are for utility.

 The parameters of the protocol are defined as consts in ccv.qnt.